 Any solvent is a potential hazard for health and safety.
 Most solvents are toxic but the degree of hazard varies from one substance to another.
-In the context of oxygen system cleaning particularly the risk of flammability needs to be considered.

 At the workplace the intake of chemicals occurs mainly through inhalation and skin contact.
-While these hazards affect directly and immediately at the workplace the environmental hazards like contamination of air and ground water are rather indirect effects not only at the workplace but also on a global scale.
+While these hazards affect directly and immediately the workplace, the environmental hazards like contamination of air and ground water are rather indirect effects not only at the workplace but also on a global scale.
 Thus this guide rates the hazard of each solvent on these four factors.